 Wild Globe Enterprises makes a popular game where you can simulate life in a suburban town.
 After offering the original product for free at a holiday sales event, executives announce additional paid content and then offer the option to purchase it in the app itself.
 As a result, the company maintains a growing customer base and revenue.

 KORONA POS: The POS Provider You Need To Better Access Your Penetration Pricing Strategy

 Integrating penetration pricing into your marketing strategy can reduce the friction associated with new product introductions.
 Penetration pricing will drive sales, which will lead to more advanced inventory management and product reporting, allowing you to better monitor your products and promotions.

 And that’s where KORONA POS steps in.
 KORONA POS is a cloud-based POS system that allows you to track inventory and sales even when you’re not on your company premises.
 Everything is consolidated under a single system, whether your business is brick-and-mortar or online.

 Choosing a solid POS system that is fast, efficient, and adapts to your business needs is imperative.
 If you want to learn more about KORONA POS, please click on the button below for a free demo with one of our product specialists.

-Frequently Asked Questions About That Penetration Pricing Strategy
+FAQs: Penetration Pricing Strategy

 There are several examples of penetration pricing.
 For example, Fastlane’s cable provider plans to integrate a new high-speed Internet service.
 To compete with established ISPs, Fastlane offers new customers both cable and internet services for the price of one for the first year after they sign up.
 As a result, many potential customers signed up for a one-year contract, increasing the company’s revenue by 20 percent in six months.
 More than half of the resulting clientele chose to renew their contract the following year.